muddery/muddery/DB_TABLES.md

 ## World Objects

 World objects are unique in the world.
+We use `key` to identify them.
 If you add an object to these tables, this object will appear in the location you specified.
 If you remove an object from these tables, this object will be remove from the game world too.

 ### world_rooms
 key | name | typeclass | desc